rubik/radon/docs/commandline.rst

 .. option:: -j, --json

    If given, the results will be converted into JSON.
-Output can be filtered with the :option:`-n, --min` and :option:`-x, --max` options.
+This is useful in case you need to export the results to another application.

+.. option:: --xml

+   If given, the results will be converted into XML.
+Note that not all the information is kept.
+This is specifically targeted to Jenkin's plugin CCM.

 .. option:: --no-assert